 Discovered in: 1965 AD

 B. B. Lal, erstwhile DG of Archaeological Survey of India, stated: “Kalibangan in Rajasthan has given the evidence of the earliest ploughed agricultural field ever revealed through an excavation.”
 And then there are unique fire altars here that make it so important.
+This is amongst the best places to visit in Rajasthan.

 Location: Hanumangarh, Rajasthan